The excluded minors for GF(5)-representable matroids on ten elements: Preliminaries

 Hall, Mayhew, and van Zwam~\cite{HMvZ2011} proved an excluded-minor characterisation for near-regular matroids.
 Two of the excluded minors for this class are $U_{2,5}$ and $U_{3,5}$.
 In this paper, we deal primarily with $3$-connected matroids that have a $\{U_{2,5},U_{3,5}\}$-minor, so \cref{nearregconn} applies.

-To find the excluded minors for $\mathbb{H}_5$-representability on up to $13$ elements, we use ``splicing'', as described in \cite[Section~4.5]{BP20}.
-Briefly, when $M'$ is a matroid, $M_e$ is an extension of $M'$ by an element $e$, and $M_f$ is an extension of $M'$ by an element $f$, then we say that $M$ is a \emph{splice} of $M_e$ and $M_f$ if $M \ba f = M_e$ and $M \ba e = M_f$.
+To find the excluded minors for $\mathbb{H}_5$-representability on up to $13$ elements, we use the technique referred to as ``splicing'' in \cite[Section~4.5]{BP20}.
+Briefly, when $M'$ is a matroid, $M_e$ is an extension of $M'$ by an element $e$, and $M_f$ is an extension of $M'$ by an element $f$, then the extensions $M_e$ and $M_f$ are \emph{compatible} if there exists a matroid $M$ on $E(M') \cup \{e,f\}$ such that $M \ba f = M_e$ and $M \ba e = M_f$.
+(A characterisation of compatible extensions was given by Cheung \cite{Cheung1974}.)
+In this case, following \cite{BP20}, we say that $M$ is a \emph{splice} of $M_e$ and $M_f$.
+(We note that a ``splice'' has a different meaning in \cite{BS09}.)
 For a positive integer $n$, an $(n+1)$-element matroid can be constructed as the splice of two $n$-element matroids, $M_e$ and $M_f$ say, where $M_e$ and $M_f$ are both single-element extensions of some $(n-1)$-element matroid $M'$.

 Starting from some set $\mathcal{N}$ of ``seed matroids'', we build a catalog of the $3$-connected matroids in the class that have an $N$-minor for some $N \in \mathcal{N}$.
 Suppose $M$ is a matroid that should appear in the catalog, where $M$ has an $N$-minor for $N \in \mathcal{N}$.
 In order to ensure that $M$ is obtained as the splice of two matroids $M_a$ and $M_b$, we require a guarantee that, for some pair $\{a,b\} \subseteq E(M)$, the matroid $M \ba a,b$ is also in the catalog.
-That is, for some pair $\{a,b\} \subseteq E(M)$, the matroid $M \ba a,b$ is $3$-connected and has an $N$-minor; such a pair $\{a,b\}$ is known as an \emph{$N$-detachable pair}~\cite{bww3}.
+In fact, by closing the catalog under duality, it suffices that one of $M$ and $M^*$ appears in the catalog.
+Thus, we require a pair $\{a,b\} \subseteq E(M)$, such that either $M \ba a,b$ or $M / a,b$ is $3$-connected and has an $N$-minor; such a pair $\{a,b\}$ is known as an \emph{$N$-detachable pair}~\cite{bww3}.